herereadthis/redwall/src/jekyll_code/_posts/2014-06-22-bellmaker.md

 ---
 layout:         post
 title:          "Bellmaker, a Media Query Package"
 date:           2014-06-22 20:30:10
 permalink:      bellmaker/
+description:    "The Bellmaker is a library of device-agnostic and device specific media queries that will complement your existing CSS."
 tags:           css, less, sass
 ---

 The Bellmaker is a library of ***device-agnostic*** *and* ***device-specific*** media queries that will complement your exisiting CSS.